Pheophorbide

 Pheophorbide or phaeophorbide is a product of chlorophyll breakdown and a derivative of pheophytin where both the central magnesium has been removed and the phytol tail has been hydrolyzed.
 It is used as a photosensitizer in photodynamic therapy.

 Pheophorbide may be generated by digestion of ingested plant matter.
 Both worm (Caenorhabditis elegans) and mouse mitochondria are able to use the molecule in a form of ad hoc photoheterotrophy.

+In chlorophyll a metabolism

+Pheophorbide is a product of chlorophyll breakdown and a derivative of pheophytin where both the central magnesium ion has been removed and the phytol tail has been hydrolyzed as plants senesce.

+Further reactions within the enzymes pheophorbide a oxygenase and red chlorophyll catabolite reductase convert pheophorbide via a red catabolite into a fluorescent final product.
+The oxygenase is a Rieske protein containing an iron–sulfur cluster that requires reduced ferredoxin to function.
+The reductase also requires ferredoxin.

+The fluorescent product can exist in two diastereomeric forms.
+All plants in a given genera produce a single isomer.

+An alternative breakdown pathway for pheophorbide involves the action of pheophorbidase.
+This enzyme hydrolyses the methyl ester, giving an acid which spontaneously decarboxylates to pyropheophorbide a: